-Understanding these constraints allows us to be more creative in the design process and ensures that the new adventure can be successful.
+Understanding these constraints early on in the planning stages allows us to be more creative in the design process and ensures that the new adventure can be successful.

 Sometimes an experience isn’t right for the place, the provider or simply at this point in time.
 Identifying this allows us to keep a list of ideas to revisit from time to time or to share with other operators before investing our time, energy and resources into developing it.

 The constraints that need to be addressed for a successful adventure.

 So, what makes an adventure authentic?
 Authenticity happens when we are being true to ourselves.
 Unlike the experience, which comes from within the guest, authenticity comes from the operator, the destination, the guides and the partners involved in the delivery of the experience.

 Authenticity is a fairly simple concept when you look at it this way.
 It means being true to one’s own character: the things we say and the things we do are what we actually believe.
 Let’s take a look at each component needed.